 First, we attempt to find an optimal annealing schedule with a constant $\Delta\beta$.
 As is seen in the top panel of Fig.~\ref{fig:optimalAnnealingScheduleMultinomial}, the order of the lines changes with temperature, which suggests that the step should be chosen adaptively to minimize $\rho_t$.
 For example, $\Delta\beta = 6.5 \times 10^{-3}$ leads to the highest $\rho_t$ around $\beta=0.5$ and has one of the lowest $\rho_t$'s for $\beta \gtrsim 0.9$.

-In order to minimize $\rho_t$ we can find the temperature step that results in a minimum increase in $\rho_t$ as a function of inverse temperature (see middle panel in Fig.~\ref{fig:optimalAnnealingScheduleMultinomial}).
+To minimize $\rho_t$ we can find the temperature step that results in a minimum increase in $\rho_t$ as a function of inverse temperature (see middle panel in Fig.~\ref{fig:optimalAnnealingScheduleMultinomial}).
 This is done by using the golden-section search method to find the $\Delta \beta$ at which the resampling cost is minimal.
-The optimal inverse temperature step $\Delta\beta^{*}$ obtained in this way varies over almost two orders of magnitude which is explains that any linear annealing schedule gives sub-optimal results. $\Delta\beta^{*}$ is small (resp.\ large) at (resp.\ away from) the critical temperature suggesting temperature steps should be chosen smaller around the critical temperature than away from it.
+The optimal inverse temperature step $\Delta\beta^{*}$ obtained in this way varies over almost two orders of magnitude which shows that any linear annealing schedule gives sub-optimal results. $\Delta\beta^{*}$ is small (respectively, large) at (respectively, away from) the critical temperature suggesting temperature steps should be chosen smaller around the critical temperature than away from it.

 Starting at $\beta_0=0$, we choose the annealing schedule through a simple greedy strategy, i.e., $\beta_{i} = \beta_{i-1} + \Delta\beta^{*}(\beta_{i-1})$.
 The resulting measurement for $\rho_t$ corresponds to the datasets $(*,\infty,\infty,\mathrm{m})$ and $(*,10^5,\infty,\mathrm{m})$ in the bottom panel of Fig.~\ref{fig:optimalAnnealingScheduleMultinomial}.
 These are significantly lower in value than any $\rho_t$ obtained through schedules with constant $\Delta\beta$ (see top panel).
 The four entries of the tuples $(\mathcal{B},R,\theta,\mathcal{R})$ describe the simulation protocol used, where $\mathcal{B}$ stands for the annealing schedule and $\mathcal{R}$ represents the resampling method.